anapanifica/dagrus/instruction_htaccess.md

+**dagrus htaccess

-Command to add a new user:
+Commands to add a new user:
 ```
     cd /data/spoco-spisz/
     $ htpasswd .htusers test